Effect-TS/effect/docs/modules/BigDecimal.ts.md

 This module provides utility functions and type class instances for working with the `BigDecimal` type in TypeScript.
 It includes functions for basic arithmetic operations, as well as type class instances for `Equivalence` and `Order`.

+A `BigDecimal` allows storing any real number to arbitrary precision; which avoids common floating point errors (such as 0.1 + 0.2 ≠ 0.3) at the cost of complexity.

+Internally, `BigDecimal` uses a `BigInt` object, paired with a 64-bit integer which determines the position of the decimal point.
+Therefore, the precision _is not_ actually arbitrary, but limited to 2<sup>63</sup> decimal places.

+It is not recommended to convert a floating point number to a decimal directly, as the floating point representation may be unexpected.

 Added in v2.0.0

 ---